Stefano Bellentani

 Stefano Bellentani is an Italian consultant gastroenterologist, hepatologist, and academic.
 He is a Consultant Professor for Clinical Activity in Hepatology at the University of Italian-speaking Switzerland.
 Bellentani's research primarily focuses on liver diseases, particularly the impact of alcohol and metabolic factors on hepatic health.
-He received the 1994 Sheila Sherlock International Award for Best Oral Presentation (Dionysos Project) at the Biennial Congress of the International Association for the Study of Liver Diseases (IASL) in Cancun, Mexico.
-Moreover, his works have been published in leading academic journals, including Annals of Internal Medicine and Journal of Hepatology.

 Education and career

 Bellentani earned his degree in Medicine and Surgery in 1979, followed by a Ph.D. in Hepatological Sciences in 1988.
 He began his academic career in 1993 at the University of Modena and Reggio, where he held various positions.
 He served as a Lecturer in Dietetics and Nutrition from 1993 to 2012 and as a lecturer in Sport Therapy from 2003 to 2013.
 In 2013, he got the qualification of Full Professor of Gastroenterology by the Ministry of University and Scientific Research.
 He has extensive administrative and professional experience.
 From 1993 to 1997, he served as an Advisor to the Health Management Commission of the Modena Local Health Authority.
 From 1999 to 2004, he was President of the Municipal Council of Modena, overseeing governmental functions.
 From 2011 to 2015, he was Director and Vice President of the Italian Society of Gastroenterology.
 Moreover, he serves as a Consultant Professor for Clinical Activity in Hepatology at the University of Italian-speaking Switzerland.